 Besides, I really like coffee, and personally, I tried to leave this drink for special occasions.
 It also depends on when I drink coffee.
 If I drink it before 3 pm, I will be okay.
-However, if I drink coffee after 3 pm, I will not be able to fall to sleep in the evening.
+However, if I drink coffee after 3 pm, I will not be able to fall asleep in the evening.
 I will sleep less, and in the morning I will be more tired.
-Which means I need more coffee and this loop continues over and over again.
+This means I need more coffee and this loop continues over and over again.

 Physical exercises 🏋🏻♂️

 It is a bit counterintuitive.
 I wake up early in the morning.
 I am at work all day sometimes shifting my time towards evening.
 Then I spend some time with my kids who demand my full presence.
 And yet I need to find some more time for exercise?
 How am I going to feel less tired while making my body more fatigued?

 I should mention that are two separate topics here.
 We need to approach this matter strategically and tactically.
 Let’s start with strategy.

 Zig Ziglar said that to feel full happiness in our life, we need to maintain a balance between three main pillars: